-As in a basic butt joint, wood glue will provide most of the strength for holding the joint.
-However, because both sides of the glue joint will be on porous end grain, you will likely need to use more woodworking glue than when gluing on side grain.
+As in a basic butt joint, wood glue will provide most of the strength for holding a miter joint.
+However, because both sides of the glue joint will be on porous end grain, you will likely need to use more woodworking glue than used when gluing on side grain.

-TIP: Be sure to dry-fit your pieces before applying glue to ensure a proper fit.
-For instance, if you're making a picture frame, cut all lengths and angles and place the pieces into place on a work table, then cross-check the frame for squareness and make sure that the joints have no gaps before applying glue.
+Be sure to test-fit your pieces before applying glue to ensure a proper fit.
+For instance, if you're making a picture frame, cut all lengths and angles, place the pieces into place on a work surface, then cross-check the frame for squareness and to make sure that the joints have no gaps before applying glue.

-As with a basic butt joint, there isn't a lot of strength when using glue to hold a mitered butt joint.
-As such, you may wish to strengthen the joint by using finish nails, brads or screws to give lateral strength to the joint.
+It's a good idea to strengthen mitered joints by using finish nails, brads, or screws to give lateral strength.
 To use a finish nail or brad to secure the joint, apply glue to the joint and secure it with a woodworking clamp.
-Then, using a pneumatic finish nailer or brad nailer, drive a fastener through the face of one board into the end of the adjoining board in the joint.
-Follow up by driving another nail into the joint through the face of the opposite board and into the end grain of the board that you first face-nailed.
-If using hardwood on the joint, remember to pre-drill before installing screws to avoid splitting.
+Then, using a pneumatic finish nailer or brad nailer, drive a fastener through the face of one board into the end of the adjoining board.
+Follow up by driving another nail into the joint from the opposite direction.
+If the mitered pieces are hardwood, remember to drill pilot holes before driving nails or screws, which will prevent splitting.

 Various types of other metal connectors can be used to secure mitered joints.
 For example, a bookcase where the side and top surfaces are mitered can be reinforced with L- brackets along the backside where they can't be seen, or with corner braces attached inside the bookcase.
 On picture frames, various reinforcement plates can be used to secure the joints on the backside of the frame.